CRImier/MyKiCad/Breakouts/hdmi_i2c_breakout/README.md

 Signal names are silkscreened on the board's bottom layer.

+Changes in v2:

+- Fixed issue where +VSW and +5V were swapped places, causing SDA to be pulled up to +5V no matter the output voltage

 - PCB size: 30.1*20.8mm
 - Layer count: 2
 - Recommended thickness: 1.6mm (HDMI side plug fits well on 1.6mm boards)